 Jovan Emerson Melton is the State Representative from House District 41 to the Colorado General Assembly.
-He serves as the House Majority Deputy Whip and the Vice-Chair of the Black Democratic Legislative Caucus of Colorado.
+He served as the House Majority Deputy Whip and Chair of the Black Democratic Legislative Caucus of Colorado.
 He is also Founder and Senior Consultant for Emerson Hamilton Consulting and Strategies, LLC based in Aurora.

 Born in Denver, CO in 1979, Jovan grew up in a working class household in Northeast Denver, and later in Aurora.
 He personally experienced the disparities between social-economic classes.
 In witnessing the challenges his family faced to make a living, Jovan was taught the importance of equality and social justices early in life.
 He credits this as what led him into politics and his desire to help lower income and disenfranchised Coloradans.